MAGGIE MANY CATS AND THE CAT THAT FLEW IN THE WINDOW

 Some people even think it’s creepy and that Maggie’s house is the kind of place that has skeletons dangling from the ceiling and ghostly faces peering out of the walls.

-Maggie loves music and as well as playing a wide range of kitchen instruments she does the deejaying at any Ballyyahoo party that they haven’t managed to bar her from.
+Maggie loves music and as well as playing a wide range of kitchen instruments she is the DJ at any Ballyyahoo party that they haven’t managed to bar her from.

 Then there’s Drum, who is fluffy, white and not nearly as angelic as he looks.
-Drum can pound out a great beat on the bodhrán.
+Drum can pound out a great beat on the bodhrán drums.

 Last, but not least, there’s the twins; Florrie and Dorrie, two tiny grey cats, who if they can stay awake long enough can usually be relied upon to yawn their way through a song or two.